Student Code of Conduct

 Visitors are expected to abide by the Community Standards while on property owned or operated by the University or at University-sponsored or affiliated programs and events.
 Visitors found in violation of the standards may be issued a notice of trespass by Campus Police.
 Student hosts may also be held accountable for violations committed by their visitors.
 Students are expected to be present with their visitors at all times while in University residential areas.

-If activities of students result in violations of law, students are responsible for their actions and any consequences imposed by authorities outside the University.
-When student behavior violates the law and the Code simultaneously, the University reserves the right to invoke the conduct process independent of, and in addition to, any action by civil or governmental agencies.
+When student behavior violates the law, they are responsible for any consequences imposed by authorities outside the University.
+When student behavior violates the law and the Code simultaneously, the University reserves the right to invoke the accountability process independent of, and in addition to, any action by civil or governmental agencies.